Read Confucius with voice, context, and method in the same frame.

 Prompt 2: Identify Confucius's major concepts, methods, or questions.

-The central claim is this: He cultivates judgment rather than handing over an abstract ethical machine.
+In plain terms: He cultivates judgment rather than handing over an abstract ethical machine.

-The added historical insight is that Confucius is best read as a method of pressure, not only as a set of theses.
+Confucius is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Read Confucius inside classical Chinese philosophy, centered on ethical cultivation, social harmony, and exemplary conduct, then ask what the method still forces later readers to notice.
 Aphoristic teaching through cases, roles, and correction: he cultivates judgment rather than handing over an abstract ethical machine.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.

 - Ren: Humane concern that gives social life moral warmth.
-This concept is one of the working parts of Confucius's philosophy; it names a pressure the reader must track rather than a decorative term to memorize.
+This concept is one of the working parts of Confucius' philosophy; it names a pressure the reader must track rather than a decorative term to memorize.

 - Li: Ritual propriety that trains feeling, attention, and respect.
-This concept is one of the working parts of Confucius's philosophy; it names a pressure the reader must track rather than a decorative term to memorize.
+This concept is one of the working parts of Confucius' philosophy; it names a pressure the reader must track rather than a decorative term to memorize.

 - Junzi: The exemplary person whose character stabilizes community.
-This concept is one of the working parts of Confucius's philosophy; it names a pressure the reader must track rather than a decorative term to memorize.
+This concept is one of the working parts of Confucius' philosophy; it names a pressure the reader must track rather than a decorative term to memorize.

 - Rectification of names: Social roles decay when words and conduct no longer match.